Disclaimer:- I neither own nor earn anything from this story, simply the pleasure of playing with well-loved characters.

 He probably hadn't meant for it to sound so husky, but finally having her in his arms, regardless of their situation was just too good.
 Slowly one trembling hand, then the other wove its way around his neck, and her head buried itself in the crook of his neck.
 "Thank you, thank you," she kept repeating.

 "That's my brave girl," he crooned.
 "Now I know why you have always hated flying."
-He encouraged her shaking form down a step.
+He told her as he encouraged her shaking form down a step.